TrueFiction/gittest/README.md

 ## SUB HEADER

 '''
-Code block for commands you may want users to type
+Code block for commands you may want users to type in README
 '''